FredHutch/find-cags/README.md

 #### Distance Metric

 The distance metric is now hard-coded to be the cosine similarity.
+This is limited by the available functionality of ANN in `nmslib`, and therefore has been standardized to the other parts of the codebase as well.

-#### Iterations
+#### Refinements

-The algorithm can be run iteratively, which may help with some of the noise and imperfect recall of the ANN algorithm.
-Use the `--iterations` flag to set the number of iterations to attemp (less than 1,000).
+After finding CAGs, the algorithm will iteratively join CAGs that are very similar to each other in aggregate.
+This increases the fidelity of the final CAGs and mitigates some of the sensitivity limitations of ANN.

 #### Invocation